emtee40/OpenGamePanel-wiki/XML-Notes.md

 #### Pre-Start Commands:
 Comes after the `<server_params>` element.
 There can only be one `<pre_start>` element.
 It can run multiple lines of script that will be executed by the bash shell.

 This can be filled with lines of script that will be run in a bash script just before the game server is started.
-You do NOT need to provide the shebang "#!/bin/bash" in your commands.
+You **do NOT need** to provide the shebang `#!/bin/bash` in your commands.
 The script will always change directory into the home directory before your commands will run, so you can reference things locally.
 ```
 <pre_start></pre_start>
 ```